 Dipswitches are toggle switches on the back of the remote.
 You will also find a corresponding set of dipswitches on the fan.
 Generally, you’ll need to open the housing to find it.
 The dipswitches could be found on the base with some fans, without having to open anything.
 The dipswitches are used to set a frequency that the fan and the remote communicate on.
 In this way, the remote usually does not need to be programmed to the ceiling fan, as the dipswitches control the connectivity between the fan and the remote.

-If your fan turns on and off by itself, or the light kit does, it could be being controlled by another person nearby.
+If your fan turns on and off by itself, or the light kit does, it could be being controlled by another person nearby (generally by accident).
 This happens often in apartment buildings, where the walls are thin and the signal in one room bounces into the next.
 The best way to remedy this is to change the position of the dipswitches.
 Always ensure that both dipswitches have the same pattern though.
 The remote needs to be able to talk to the ceiling fan, so both must have the dipswitches set the same way.

 Now you have tried changing the batteries, and checked the dipswitches.
 Is the remote still not working?